 Mecheraoui, C., Cobb, J. E. and Swain, I. D., 2010.
 Sensors for triggering practical Functional Electrical Stimulation walking systems.
 In: 1st Annual Conference of the International Functional Electrical Stimulation Society (UK and Ireland Chapter), 15-16 April 2010, University of Salford, England.
-(In Press)
+(Unpublished)

 Full text available as: